-6.1 Irvine Ranch Water District and Serrano Water District Responsibilities (Dam Owner)
+6.1 Irvine Ranch Water District Responsibilities (Dam Owner)

-Overall IRWD/SWD dam owner responsibilities include:
+Overall IRWD dam owner responsibilities include:

-- Detect, verify and assess emergency conditions - Respond to emergencies at the dam site - Activate and implement the Santiago Creek Dam EAP, including determining the appropriate emergency level. - Notify other participating emergency management agencies of emergency conditions, emergency level, EAP activation, and other critical information - Take corrective action at the dam/reservoir - Terminate the EAP - Facilitate an after-action evaluation and report - Update EAP on at least an annual basis - Communicate with the public and the media
+- Detect, verify and assess emergency conditions - Respond to emergencies at the dam site - Activate and implement the Santiago Creek Dam EAP, including determining the appropriate emergency level. - Notify other participating emergency management agencies of emergency conditions, emergency level, EAP activation, and other critical information - Utilize IRWD EOP for internal emergency response coordination. - Take corrective action at the dam/reservoir - Terminate the EAP - Facilitate an after-action evaluation and report - Update EAP on at least an annual basis - Communicate with the public and the media

 The above responsibilities are to be executed in coordination with emergency management authorities.
 Dam owner responsibilities by role are outlined in Table 6-1 Summary of Dam Owner's Responsibilities.
-Responsibilities are listed for key personnel including the Operations Manager, Dam Operator, Executive Director of Operations, General Manager, Communications office, Dam Safety Engineer, and EAP Coordinator.
+Responsibilities are listed for key personnel including the Director of Water and Recycling Operations, Dam Operator, Operations Manager, General Manager, Communications office, Dam Safety Engineer, and EAP Coordinator.